postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 > **[The approval process workflow is available on Postman Enterprise plans.](https://www.postman.com/pricing/)**

-As a quality control measure, your team can turn on an optional approval process workflow in which only designated users with the [API Network Manager role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can add elements to your Private API Network.
+As a quality control measure, your team can turn on an [optional approval process workflow](#using-the-approval-process-workflow).
+The approval workflow ensures that only designated users with the [API Network Manager role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can add elements to your Private API Network.

 To use this approval process for your team, you need to complete two steps first: